 8. Language and governing law

 Agreements specify the official language for proceedings and governing jurisdiction.
-An arbitration agreement California businesses should carefully review might reference California state law, federal law, or international conventions, depending on the nature.
-Understanding contract law principles ensures enforceability across jurisdictions.
+Arbitration agreement enforceability varies by state: an arbitration agreement California businesses should carefully review might reference California state law, federal law, or international conventions.
+Courts in New York and Texas apply different scrutiny standards.
+Understanding contract clauses and governing law principles ensures enforceability across jurisdictions.

 9. Enforceability of arbitration awards